Consumption forecasting displayed on a laptop using BoostUp's dashboard.

 The Importance of Accurate Consumption Forecasting

 Accurate consumption forecasting is absolutely essential for companies operating under flexible consumption-based models.
-It serves as the basis for sound business planning and strategy for the entire company.
+It serves as the basis for sound revenue strategy for the company because it offers predictability, enables tighter planning, and helps in opportunity identification and churn risk mitigation.

 From a revenue perspective, reliable consumption forecasts provide much-needed predictability of expected revenue streams.
 Without this visibility, companies risk over- or under-investing in critical areas such as product development, sales, marketing, and support.
 Inaccurate forecasts can lead to missed growth opportunities or cash flow problems.